 Unit of local government: The program narrative must specifically describe the manner in which Coverdell grant funds will be used to carry out the unit of local government plan to improve the quality and/or timeliness of forensic science or medical examiner services over current operations.
 (Reduction of forensic analysis backlogs is considered an improvement in timeliness of services.)
 Existing resources and current needs will be considered in awarding competitive funds and should be addressed in any request for competitive funds.
+As part of the discussion of existing resources and current needs, applicants requesting competitive funds should include information in the program narrative that describes any known, specific impact(s) on resources and needs indicated by the applicant unit of local government's part 1 violent crime data (State data and any data reported by the unit of local government).
 Requests for competitive funds should specify the dollar amount requested, which should not exceed \$175,000.